dhershman1/kyanite/.github/PULL_REQUEST_TEMPLATE.md

 - List of new changes if any

-## Improved
+## Enhanced

-- List of improved changes if any
+- List of enhanced changes if any

 ## Fixed